floookay/vscode-wpm-monitor/README.md

 - a character based mode: where the wpm is calculated over the last 100 characters entered
 - a time based mode: where the wpm is calculated over a fixed timeframe

-You can switch modes and edit the number of characters or length of the timeframe with the command prompt.
+You can quickly switch modes for the current session or reset &amp; restart the wpm monitor with the command prompt.

 There's also a special effect that shows in the status bar if you type faster than a specified threshold, which you can also edit via the command prompt.

+## Configuration

+- set the default mode in which the wpm monitor runs on startup
+- set the number of characters that should be considered for calculating the wpm in character based mode
+- set the duration of the time frame to be considered for calculating the wpm in time based mode
+- set the threshold for displaying the special effect alongside the wpm monitor
+- select the special effect symbol that will get displayed

 ## Known Issues

 - the wpm monitor also gets displayed in the status bar if no text window is open
-- the wpm monitor doesn't work in jupyter books that were opened with the editor of the python extension
+- the wpm monitor doesn't work in jupyter notebooks that were opened with the notebook editor of the python extension

 ## Release Notes